Rutledge is Grainger County’s seat in the Richland Valley

 The Richland Valley, a narrow dip that runs along the base of Clinch Mountain, is where potential homebuyers will find the city of Rutledge.
-Serving as the county seat for Grainger County, Rutledge is a small city of around 1,321 residents, according to the 2020 census.
-It is counted as part of both the Knoxville and Morristown metropolitan areas; it's just 32 miles east of downtown Knoxville and 53 miles south of the entrance to the Great Smoky Mountains National Park.
+Serving as the seat for Grainger County, Rutledge is a small city of around 1,321 residents, according to the 2020 census.
+It is counted as part of both the Knoxville and Morristown metropolitan areas.
+It is about 32 miles east of downtown Knoxville and 53 miles south of the Great Smoky Mountains National Park entrance.

-Rutledge's rural nature and sprawling green acreage are reflected in its housing – Southern classic architecture styles, such as ranch homes, sit on large lots shaded by trees.
-Even along the main road that runs through town, houses are not bunched together; residential privacy is an appealing draw for those considering a move here.
-The housing market isn't considered very competitive, with homes usually selling in around three months, and the average county property tax rate is 0.56%.
+Rutledge's rural nature and sprawling green acreage are reflected in its housing.
+Classic southern architecture styles, such as ranch-style homes, sit on large lots shaded by trees.
+Even along the main road that runs through town, houses are not bunched together; residential privacy is a draw for those considering a move here.
+The housing market isn't considered competitive, with homes usually selling in around three months and an average county property tax rate of 0.56%.
 Price points don't vary drastically, as many houses are similar in style and size.
-Smaller ranch homes and bungalows sell between $150,000 and $250,000, while renovated larger homes with several acres can sell between $300,000 and $500,000.
+Ranch-style homes and bungalows sell between $150,000 and $250,000, while larger renovated homes with several acres sell between $300,000 and $500,000.

 Rutledge is served by Grainger County School District

 The Grainger County School District has four elementary schools, one middle school, one high school and a K-12 school.
-Children living in Rutledge are zoned to Rutledge Primary, Rutledge Elementary, Rutledge Middle and Grainger High.
-The district has an overall C-minus on Niche.
-In 2009, the Grainger Academy was established to raise the graduation rate of the existing high schools and ensure every student could earn a high school diploma.
-Grainger Academy serves students deemed "at-risk."
-The program has been massively successful, seeing graduation rates between 95 to 100 percent since 2019.
+Children living in Rutledge are zoned for Rutledge Primary, Rutledge Elementary, Rutledge Middle and Grainger High.
+The district has an overall C-minus rating from Niche.
+In 2009, the Grainger Academy was established to raise the graduation rate of the existing high schools to ensure every student could earn a high school diploma.
+The program has been massively successful, raising graduation rates between 95% and 100% since 2019.

-Located off City Park Road is the city's main recreational space, Rutledge Municipal Park, which is equipped with a children's play area, sports fields and open green areas.
+The city's main recreational space is Rutledge Municipal Park, which has a children's play area, sports fields and open green areas.
 Grainger County Park sits on the Cherokee Reservoir about 7 miles away, surrounded by campgrounds and piers.
 The Holston River is nearby.
-Fishing and boating are big here, as are hiking with a view.
+Fishing and boating are big here, as is hiking with a view.
 Big Ridge State Park is located 33 miles to the northwest, and Great Smoky Mountain National Park is about 50 miles away.

-As Route 11W – also known as Rutledge Pike – is the main thoroughfare for the city, almost all commercial pockets are located along the side of this road.
-Rutledge doesn't have major commercial districts, but it has the essentials, from big-name stops like Goodwill and Dollar General to banks and a USPS office.
-Although there are a few fast food chains in the city, dining really comes from locally owned restaurants offering classic Southern dishes and a no-frills atmosphere.
+Route 11W—also known as Rutledge Pike—is the city's main thoroughfare.
+Almost all commercial pockets are located along this road.
+Rutledge doesn't have major commercial districts, but it has the essentials, from big-name stores like Goodwill and Dollar General to banks and a USPS office.
+Although there are a few fast food chains in the city, locally owned restaurants offer classic Southern dishes and no-frills atmospheres.
+Sunfresh Produce and East Tennessee Food Market provide groceries.

 Grainger County Tomato Festival celebrates the area's most popular crop

-Rutledge is intersected by Route 11W, which connects the city to Kingsport to the east and Knoxville to the west.
-Meanwhile, State Route 92 connects the city to Jefferson County, Interstate 40, and Interstate 81 to the south.
+Rutledge is intersected by Route 11W, which connects the cities of Kingsport and Knoxville.
+State Route 92 connects to Jefferson County, Interstate 40 and Interstate 81 to the south.
 Residents are mainly car-dependent, although sidewalks border many streets.
 The closest major airport, McGhee Tyson, is 45 miles west near downtown Knoxville.
+The closest hospital is Jefferson Memorial Hospital, 15 miles away.

 Rutledge Police Department serves the community